 Candidates who have shown leadership qualities and a desire to give back to our community can apply for our mentoring program, which includes both paid and volunteer positions.
 Mentors to the younger participants in our programs have significant experience in Express Yourself programming and performance.
 They serve as part of our staff while they develop important skills like collaboration, networking, and expanding their artistic vision.

 In the Community

 Express Yourself Drummers and Dancers perform in the community, showcasing the vibrant quality of the art they create in collaboration with professional artists.
 Performances build connections in the greater community, de-stigmatize marginalized youth, and enhance self-esteem.
-Recent performances have included the Kennedy Center in Washington, D.C.; 100 Best Places to Work in Boston showcase, the Boston Better Business Bureau annual meeting, Citi Performing Arts Center celebrations; Shore Country Day School – Grand Arts Opening; Essex County Community Youth at Risk conferences; as well as performances at international and national events such as International Art Therapies Conference, the National Summit for Creative Youth Development, and conferences on the psychiatric rehabilitation substance abuse.
+Recent performances have included the Kennedy Center in Washington, D.C.; 100 Best Places to Work in Boston showcase, the Boston Better Business Bureau annual meeting, Boch Center celebrations; Shore Country Day School – Grand Arts Opening; Essex County Community Youth at Risk conferences; as well as performances at international and national events such as International Art Therapies Conference, the National Summit for Creative Youth Development, and conferences on the psychiatric rehabilitation substance abuse.

 Express Yourself champions the arts in classrooms and in the community, and our message is clear: Everyone can contribute to the creative process.
 The arts provide avenues to learning in any number of disciplines – not just as enrichment activities, but as keys that unlock the learning styles of every student.

 Our directors also teach courses at local colleges, develop residencies for schools, and provide professional development to primary and secondary school teachers with a focus on integrating arts in education.